heems/heems.github.com/_posts/2016-7-3-absurd-experiences.md

 ---
 title: Absurd Experiences
-layout: post
+layout: single
-published: true
+excerpt: "*hits blunt*, dude..."
-description: "*hits blunt*, dude..."
+tags:
-favorite: true
+  - fav
 ---

 This is based off a response to the question: